Shweta251093/java-challenge/readme.md

 > Don't forget to set the `JDBC URL` value as `jdbc:h2:mem:testdb` for H2 UI.

-### Instructions

-- download the zip file of this project
-- create a repository in your own github named 'java-challenge'
-- clone your repository in a folder on your machine
-- extract the zip file in this folder
-- commit and push

 - Enhance the code in any ways you can see, you are free!
 Some possibilities:
   - Add tests
   - Change syntax